giulong/spectrum/docs/README.md

 * `template` is a path relative to `src/test/resources`
 * `output` is the path relative to the project's root, and might contain the `${timestamp}` placeholder
 * `retention` specifies which and how many reports to keep for each reporter
+* `openAtEnd` specifies, for reporters that produce a file, if you want it to be automatically opened when the suite execution is finished

 ### Log Summary Reporter